In agile tech projects, when

 Putting checks and measures in place in the brand guidelines to ensure that any marketing material agrees with both its destination (i.e. touchpoint) and your company’s brand identity.

-Using brand management software such as Pilcro.
+Using free brand management software such as Pilcro.
 This can help bring your brand identity to life, so that the whole marketing team can instantly access their brand guidelines, elements and assets when creating marketing content.